AntoPorter/antoporter.github.io/docs/defenderxdr/sentinel/securityagent365.md

 **Microsoft Entra Users and groups** is selected by default as a prerequisite for all monitoring capabilities.

-> [!warning] Skip this connector and you fly blind on Copilot Studio alerts
+> !!! warning "Skip this connector and you fly blind on Copilot Studio alerts"
 > Real-time protection for Copilot Studio agents will still block suspicious activity at runtime even without this connector connected.
 But the alerts and incidents for those blocks won't show up anywhere in the Defender portal.
 Operationally, that means blocking without visibility, which is a hard sell to anyone doing incident response or reporting up the chain.

 ### 3. Connect Copilot Studio for real-time protection